Edgarmls1/rush/README.md

 # Rush - a rust based terminal

-A simple terminal based vim/neovim like text editor
+A simple terminal writen in rust

 ## Dependencies
 - rust